 - Learn how to tighten your loops, and learn how to change your rod angle in the wind.

 - Learn how to double haul and shoot line.

 You’ll probably be casting from a boat, which may be moving.
 On top of that, the fish will most likely be moving, and there is a 99% chance that the wind will be blowing.
 All these variables accompanied by an excited angler and a guide barking out commands in Spanglish add to the challenge of putting the fly in the right spot at the right time.

 I have been on trips with first timers and it is common to hear them say, “man things happen fast out here”, or “this wind is killing my cast.”
 I felt the same way with my first trip to the tropics, and I had been a guide and certified casting instructor.
 Now with over 20 saltwater trips under my belt, I can change gears and adjust more quickly to the faster paced game.

 I live in Idaho and before my trips, I get out the 10 weight and stand in the winter cold and throw line into a stiff wind.
 This helps me work out the kinks in my casting motion, stretch out and strengthen my shoulder and arm muscles that have been dormant, and it gets me used to the heavier weight rod.

-Think about it, we spend thousands of dollars to get to amazing destinations.
-We buy the best gear, tons of great flies, really cool cameras and drones that fly above.
-We do so much preparation with our gear and researching the best locations to fish.
+Think about it, we spend thousands of dollars to get to amazing fishing destinations.
+We buy the best fishing gear, tons of great flies, really cool cameras and even drones We do so much preparation with our gear and researching the best locations to fish.
 And I get it, this is the fun stuff.
 Practicing in the wind at the park with people watching and wondering if you have lost your mind, isn’t fun.